 Molly Henry represents vessel owners and operators of all sizes, from fishing boats, to tugs and barges, to deep draught vessels.

-As the firm’s practice group leader for the real estate group, Dave Hepler helps clients purchase, sell, lease and finance real property throughout Oregon, Washington and the rest of the country.
+Dave Hepler helps clients lease, purchase, sell, and finance real property throughout Oregon and Washington.

 Michael Herbst protects the interests of privately held businesses in complex corporate and commercial transactions.